hdilab/hpm/README.md

 ## Experiment History

+### Experiment #32
+- HTM with kWTA AE
+- For AR, use simple FC

 ### Experiment #31
 - Using 3 Layer LSTM
+- To be continued after EXP-32

 ### Experiment #30
 - Test of AR module with 2 FC layers